New York Harbor - Pre World War II

 Cunard Line Piers, 52 and 53 North River, Part of the “Chelsea District," is the Most Modern and Finest of New York's Piers.

-Cunard Line Piers, 52 and 53 North River, Part of the “Chelsea District," is the Most Modern and Finest of New York's Piers.
+Cunard Line Piers 52 and 53 North River, Part of the “Chelsea District," are the Most Modern and Finest of New York's Piers.
+Port of New York, 1920.
 GGA Image ID # 1429089999

-In furtherance of that rational development the Commission recommends, among other things:
+In furtherance of that rational development, the Commission recommends, among other things:

 • Dredging of channels to every part of the Port's waterfront in keeping with the volume and character of the waterborne commerce seeking to use them, and removal or modification of bridges obstructing the channels.